Category Archives: Battenberg Royals

 • Choir of St. George’s Chapel, Windsor

 A special train carrying the wedding guests, along with the members of The Queen’s Household and those in attendance on the royalty who were not already at Osborne House, left Victoria Station in London at 9 AM on the day of the wedding.
-The train arrived at Portsmouth, England where the royal yacht Alberta was waiting to take them across The Solent to the Isle of Wight.
+The train traveled to Portsmouth, England where the royal yacht Alberta was waiting to take them across The Solent to the Isle of Wight.
 Carriages were provided for the trip to St. Mildred’s Church, Whippingham.
 Upon arrival at the church, the guests were shown to their seats by Her Majesty’s Gentlemen Ushers.

 At 12:40 PM, the Archbishop of Canterbury, the Bishop of Winchester, the Dean of Windsor, and the Rector of St. Mildred’s Church, Whippingham arrived from the church rectory with the choir and took their places at the altar while a voluntary was played on the organ.

 At 12:30, the royal family and other royalty left Osborne House with their attendants in a carriage procession.
 They were received at the church gate by the Lord Chamberlain and the Lord Steward, who, with the Vice-Chamberlain, conducted them to the seats in the royal pews.
 The Princess of Wales, Ludwig IV, Grand Duke of Hesse and by Rhine, and the groom’s parents, Prince Alexander of Hesse and by Rhine and the Princess of Battenberg, were seated in front of the altar.
 Georg Friedrich Handel’s March from The Occasional Overture was played as the royal procession moved down the aisle.
 The royal attendants were shown to seats at the back of the royal and household pews.
-Meanwhile, the Prince of Wales waited for the arrival of the bride at the church gate.
+Meanwhile, the Prince of Wales waited for the bride’s arrival at the church gate.

-The ten royal bridesmaids, all nieces of the bride, arrived at 12:45 PM and waited for the arrival of the bride in the church vestry.
+The ten royal bridesmaids, all nieces of the bride, arrived at 12:45 PM and waited for the bride’s arrival in the church vestry.
 Ten minutes later, the groom arrived with his supporters, his brothers Alexander (of Battenberg), Prince of Bulgaria and Prince Franz Joseph of Battenberg.
 As a march by Walter Parratt, the organist of St. George’s Chapel, Windsor Castle, was played, they were conducted to their places on the right of the altar.

 As the bride’s carriage procession approached the church, the bridesmaids were escorted to the church gate.
 Princess Beatrice with Queen Victoria and The Prince of Wales on either side along with the bridesmaids were conducted to the left side of the altar by the Lord Chamberlain and the Lord Steward.
 Richard Wagner’s Bridal March (“The Bridal Chorus” from the opera Lohengrin) was played as the bridal procession moved down the aisle.
 Queen Victoria gave the bride away.

-After the couple took their vows, the choir sang the anthem O Give Thanks to the Lord by Felix Mendelssohn and then the Archbishop of Canterbury delivered a short address.
+After the couple took their vows, the choir sang the anthem O Give Thanks to the Lord by Felix Mendelssohn, and then the Archbishop of Canterbury delivered a short address.
 As the bride and groom and their attendants proceeded up the aisle Felix Mendelssohn’s “Wedding March” (from The Suite of Incidental Music to Shakespeare’s play A Midsummer Night’s Dream) was played.

 After the Wedding